Venue: Council Chamber, Trafford Town Hall, Talbot Road, Stretford

 Note: In accordance with the Council’s Petition Scheme, a petition containing more than 500 signatures will be debated by the Council.
 The petition organiser will be given five minutes to present the petition and then it will be discussed by the Council for a maximum of 15 minutes.

-To note a report of the Executive Member for Finance and Investment.
+To consider a report of the Executive Member for Health and Wellbeing and Equalities.

 To consider the following motions submitted in accordance with Procedure Rule 11:

 Motion Submitted by the Liberal Democrats Group - Improving Public Safety with later-running Trams

 This Council notes that: